Secure Unit

 Adapting

-I purchased an old fashioned but as new, pure wool blanket on Ebay, which is now hanging over the studio window and that helps.
+An old fashioned but as new, pure wool blanket purchased on Ebay now hangs over the studio window.
+It helps.
 But the fossil fuel heating our environment can afford, is making little impression on the cold.
-I accept and sit beside the boiler downstairs.
+I accept, and sit beside the boiler downstairs.
 The kitchen is now my winter workspace.
 I have dedicated this long season to my writing, and promoting Rehearsal For Intimacy.

 Mobirise